- Written by Dr.Mehmet Demircioglu

 Repair surgery is wise only when the diagnosis is clear, the donor area can support the plan, the scalp has healed enough, and the expected improvement is worth the risk.

-The patient also has to be emotionally ready.
-A bad first experience can make a patient desperate for certainty.
-But repair surgery still requires patience, healing, shedding, and months of waiting.
+You also have to be emotionally ready.
+A bad first experience can make certainty feel urgent, but repair surgery still requires patience, healing, shedding, and months of waiting.

-Before repair, I would reassess whether the patient is a good candidate for a hair transplant at all.
-A patient may have been a poor candidate the first time, and that must not be ignored during repair.
+Before repair, the case should be reassessed as if you were being considered again as a good candidate for a hair transplant.
+You may have been a poor candidate the first time, and that must not be ignored during repair.

-I also look at whether medical treatment is needed first.
+Medical treatment may need to come first.
 If native hair is still thinning quickly, repair may improve one area while another area continues to weaken.

-The repair plan should answer three questions.
-What can be fixed?
-What can only be improved?
-What should not be touched?
+The repair plan should be able to say what can be fixed, what can only be improved, and what should not be touched.

 A good repair plan is not the most aggressive plan.
 It is the plan that improves the visible problem while protecting what remains.